rust-lang/wg-security-response/docs/handling-reports.md

 When publishing an announcement, this should include:

 * Send mail to the google group mailing list.
 This should be the first thing done.
 Make sure to sign with the GPG key.
-Probably test out sending the signed mail to another security team member first to ensure the signature worked.
+Probably test out sending the signed mail to another Security Response WG member first to ensure the signature worked.

 * Make a post to the blog.
 Use the same content, but add a disclaimer that it's not official and point to the google group mail.